redhat-openshift-ecosystem/community-operators-pipeline/docs/maintainer-documentation.md

 id11([authorized-changes]) --> id1(automatc merge is triggered)
 ```

-When a PR is opened, the original title is automatically replaced with a standardized one containing operator versions which were changed.
+When a PR is opened, the original title is automatically replaced with a standardized one containing operator versions that were changed.
 There is also a flag in square braces indicating things like the single version will be overwritten including bundle delete and create and so on.
-More info in the [release pipeline section](#pr-flags).
+More info is in the [release](#pr-flags) pipeline section](#pr-flags).
 Don't worry about deleted bundles, there is still a copy available, so existing indexes will work as designed.

 We will go over situations when some label is missing or something went wrong in the following paragraphs.

 ### **The package-validated label is missing**
-{% if 'ocp' == cluster_type %}
+{% if cluster_type == 'ocp' %}
 ```mermaid
 graph LR
 id7(Operator test / kiwi / Full operator test)  --> id1([package-validated])